anquanscan/sec-tools/README.md

 [hunting-rules](https://github.com/travisbgreen/hunting-rules): Suricata rules for network anomaly detection
 [darlene](https://github.com/Timofey21/darlene): This is a tool for fuzzing XSS vulnerabilities.
 It's based on genetic algorithm.
 [CVE-2017-11882](https://github.com/unamer/CVE-2017-11882): CVE-2017-11882 Exploit accepts over 17k bytes long command/code in maximum.
 [teatime](https://github.com/dmuhs/teatime): An RPC attack framework for Blockchain nodes.
+[tutanota](https://github.com/tutao/tutanota): Tutanota is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.